 In 2008, the IDP Foundation Research Scientists fund was established.
-The goal of this fund is to advance some of the most promising research at Northwestern Memorial Hospital and the affiliated centers, including the Northwestern University Feinberg School of Medicine known for their cutting-edge research initiatives, superb clinical affiliates, global outlook, and innovative curriculum and The Robert H. Lurie Comprehensive Cancer Center of Northwestern University, dedicated to the highest standards of cancer research, patient care, education, and community outreach.
+The goal of this fund is to advance some of the most promising research at Northwestern Memorial Hospital and the affiliated centers, including the Northwestern University Feinberg School of Medicine known for their cutting-edge research initiatives, superb clinical affiliates, global outlook, and innovative curriculum, as well as The Robert H. Lurie Comprehensive Cancer Center of Northwestern University, dedicated to the highest standards of cancer research, patient care, education, and community outreach.

 The IDP Foundation Research Scientists are Drs.
 Pedram Gerami, David Bentrem, Surendra Basti, Jonathan Cotliar, Barbara Jung and Leonidas C. Platanias.
 These doctors are representative of the more than 250 physician-scientist who comprise the Lurie Cancer Center.
 These investigators are dedicated both to advancing medical knowledge through pioneering research, and providing compassionate, state-of-the- art cancer care.
 The IDP Foundation Research Scientists fund remains paramount to the growth as a premier cancer care, education, outreach, and research institution.

 The IDP Foundation Research Scientists fund also supports Dr. James Surmeier, PhD, Chair of the Department of Physiology at the Feinberg School of Medicine and Nathan Smith Davis Professor of Physiology.
 Dr. Surmeier’s work in Parkinson’s has led to one current clinical trial, but he has also developed a new family of compounds that could slow the progression of Parkinson’s disease.
 In 2015, the IDP Foundation provided a grant to Dr. Surmeier to enabled his team’s innovation and progress, offering new hope for people living with Parkinson’s disease and its many challenges.